-Columbia Housing Authority is a public housing agency in Columbia, Missouri.
-As of October 16th, 2018, Columbia Housing Authority has 2 waiting lists that are open now or opening soon.
+Columbia Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 28th, 2021, Columbia Housing Authority has 2 waiting lists that are open now or opening soon.

 Columbia Housing Authority serves Boone County.